-- O The U.S. Department of Agriculture (USDA) offers the USDA Rural Development, Distance Learning, Telemedicine and Broadband (DLT) program to provide resources for county and municipal governments to assist in connecting teacher and medical service providers with students or patients in another location.
-Eligible uses of funds include the purchase of capital assets such as broadband facilities, audio, video and interactive video equipment, terminal and data terminal equipment, computer hardware and software, and wiring and infrastructure services necessary for distance learning and telemedicine purpose along with technical assistance and instruction for using eligible equipment. - o Broadband deployment is not eligible use of funds for DLT. - o Only rural communities with populations of 20,000 or less are eligible to compete for this funding source. - To be eligible for a Congressional earmark, these projects must be vetted by the Pennsylvania USDA Director's office to verify that the project is eligible to receive
+- The U.S. Department of Agriculture (USDA) offers the USDA Rural Development, Distance Learning, Telemedicine and Broadband (DLT) program to provide resources for county and municipal governments to assist in connecting teacher and medical service providers with students or patients in another location.
+Eligible uses of funds include the purchase of capital assets such as broadband facilities, audio, video and interactive video equipment, terminal and data terminal equipment, computer hardware and software, and wiring and infrastructure services necessary for distance learning and telemedicine purpose along with technical assistance and instruction for using eligible equipment. - o Broadband deployment is not eligible use of funds for DLT. - Only municipalities with populations of 20,000 or less are eligible to compete for this funding source. - To be eligible for a Congressional earmark, these projects will be vetted by the Pennsylvania USDA Director's office in coordination with Senator Fetterman's office to verify that the request is eligible for funding. - o These projects have a minimum 15 percent local match requirement.

-- funding.
-My office can connect you to the appropriate USDA RD staffer for verification. - These projects have a minimum 15 percent local match requirement. - o This account is located in the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Bill.
+This account is located in the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Bill.

-CDS proposed in FY24 under this authority ranged from about \$100,000 to \$1 million.
-The maximum grant award is \$1,000,000.
+CDS proposed in FY25 under this authority ranged from about \$100,000 to \$1 million.
+The maximum grant award for this account is \$1,000,000.

-National Park Service's (NPS) Save America's Treasures (SAT) Program
+National Park Service's Historic Preservation Fund (HPF) Program

-- The SAT program funds the preservation, rehabilitation, and conservation of nationally significant historic properties. - Eligible properties must be listed as a National Historic Landmark or in the National Register of Historic Places. - Note that properties listed for historic significance at the state or local level are not eligible for this program. - o This account is located in the Interior, Environment, and Related Agencies Bill.
+- The HPF program funds the preservation, rehabilitation, and conservation of nationally significant historic properties. - Eligible properties must be listed as a National Historic Landmark or in the National Register of Historic Places - Any request should provide the property's National Register listing number(s). - Note that properties listed as historically significant at the state or local level are not eligible for this program. - o This account is in the Interior, Environment, and Related Agencies Bill.

-This authority has a maximum earmark amount of \$500,000.
+This account has a maximum CDS amount of \$500,000 permitted.